JohnatenN81804/Note-Taker/README.md

 Getting Started
 To use NoteTaker, follow these steps:

-Clone the Repository: Clone this repository to your local machine using git clone https://github.com/your-username/note-taker.git.
+Clone the Repository: Clone this repository to your local machine using git clone https://github.com/JohnatenN81804/Note-Taker.

 Install Dependencies: Navigate to the project directory and install the necessary dependencies using npm install.

 Set Up Database: Configure the database settings in the config.js file.
-Use your preferred database system (e.g., MongoDB, MySQL).

 Run the Application: Start the application by running npm start.
-The website will be accessible at http://localhost:3000.
+The website will be accessible at http://localhost:3001.

 ## Technology Stack
 Front-End: HTML, CSS, JavaScript
 Back-End: Node.js, Express.js
-Database: MongoDB
-Authentication: Passport.js
-Rich Text Editing: Quill.js
-Responsive Design: CSS Flexbox